 Line figure based on Bayer's 1603 illustration and Olcott's 1907 line drawing; but whereas those show φ And as Andromeda's right knee, and ξ And as her shin, I have followed the simpler modern tradition of drawing a nearly straight line from Alpheratz toward Perseus to define her northern side.

 Wikimedia Commons map by IAU and Sky & Telescope magazine (Roger Sinnott & Rick Fienberg)

 Stars in Andromeda

-Stars which have common names often have multiple names, so the common names shown (if any) cannot be considered authoritative.
+Stars that have common names often have multiple names, so the common names shown (if any) cannot be considered authoritative.
 Right ascension and declination are given in 2000.0 coordinates.

 α And (Alpheratz, or Sirrah), the head or hair of Andromeda: RA 00 08 23, Dec +29 05 26, visual magnitude about 2.1.
 Alpheratz was also designated by Bayer as δ Peg, due to being a part of the Great Square of Pegasus, but is rarely called that anymore.
 Despite this, its "common" names refer to its position within Pegasus ("the navel of the horse"), rather than within Andromeda.